Learning Outcomes

 This article has covered the following key knowledge points:

-- Directors manage the day-to-day business of a company and owe statutory and fiduciary duties under the Companies Act 2006 and general law.
+- Directors manage the day-to-day business of a company and owe statutory and fiduciary duties under the Companies Act 2006 and general law, including ss.171–177.

-- Breaches of directors’ duties can lead to personal liability and statutory remedies, including derivative claims by shareholders.
+- Breaches of directors’ duties can lead to personal liability and statutory remedies, including derivative claims by shareholders and ratification limits under s.239.

-- Major company decisions require approval by shareholders via general meetings or written resolutions (private companies).
+- Major company decisions require approval by shareholders via general meetings or written resolutions (private companies), with strict procedural rules on notice, special notice, short notice and filing.

-- Shareholders enjoy voting rights, dividends, and rights to receive company information and seek remedies if their rights are infringed.
+- Shareholders enjoy voting rights, dividends, and rights to receive company information and seek remedies if their rights are infringed; they can remove directors or auditors by ordinary resolution but must use special notice and cannot do so by written resolution.

-- Companies must comply with statutory filing, record-keeping, and disclosure obligations.
-Non-compliance can result in penalties and director/officer liability.
+- Companies must comply with statutory filing (accounts, confirmation statements), record-keeping (registers; minutes) and disclosure obligations.
+Non-compliance can result in penalties and officer liability.

 Key Terms and Concepts